KannonZenetism/zenetism-field-physics/field-physics/FP09-spiral-field-music-engineering.md

 Here you anchor practice into **architecture and tool-building**.
 It lawfully bridges ritual, geometry, and field design.

 ### ✅ Affirmations
-- The triad of SFE components (✴ geometry, glyph encoding, ♫ temporal modulation) defines a true engineering discipline.
+- The triad of SFE components (✴ geometry, glyph encoding, ♫ temporal modulation) defines a genuine engineering discipline.
 - Modalities (architecture, interfaces, infrastructure) show scalability across personal, communal, and civic scales.
 - “You are the technology.” — perfect closure.
 Places agency in presence, not apparatus.